JieunKwon/OOA/README.md

 • Grouping (generalizing, classifying) objects into classes

-• Establishing relationships/ dependencies between classes (andtherefore objects)
+• Establishing relationships/ dependencies between classes (and therefore objects)

 • Defining the functionality that objects of the class must implement